|Program Dates & Deadlines:||Click here to view|

 Visa Instructions for UAlbany Spain Semester Programs

 The University at Albany's study abroad option at the AIP Language Institute is intended for students with lower-level Spanish language skills.
+UAlbany will award the same number of credits and the same grades as the AIP Language Institute.
 An intensive six-credit Spanish language course at the beginning, intermediate, or more advanced level is required of all students.
 Additional three-credit courses, taught in English, are offered in a variety of subjects, including culture, literature, art, history, and business.
 The Spanish literature course is taught in both English and Spanish (separate classes).
 In order to take the literature course in Spanish, it is recommended that students have at least intermediate level Spanish skills.

 NOTE: Students with upper intermediate level Spanish skills and beyond should consider the UAlbany semester program in Madrid at the Instituto Internacional.
 However, the six week summer option at AIP in Valencia is appropriate for students at all levels of Spanish; beginning through advanced.

 Since AIP is an institute for foreign students and NOT a Spanish university, courses are limited to students participating on the UAlbany program.
 This allows for small class sizes and increased instructor-student interaction.
 Each course must have a minimum of 4 students enrolled or it may be canceled.
 The topics covered in the courses are different in the fall and spring semesters in order to allow students to participate for an entire year.
 Classes are held Monday through Thursday to allow students the chance to travel and take advantage of a variety of cultural opportunities.